draconisPW/PWMAngband/docs/mangband.rst

 'c'    Close a door               'T'    Dig a tunnel 'o'    Open a door or chest       '+'    Alter grid '_'    Drink/fill from a fountain
-'D'    Disarm a trap or chest     'J'    Steal
+'D'    Disarm a trap or chest     's'    Steal
 ====== ========================== ====== ==========================

 To alter a grid you can also hold down Ctrl and use the numpad direction keys.